klbjklbj/TimeBanker/README.md

 ## Room for Improvements

-Currently the registration page refreshes if there are any errors.
+Error Messaging to Users - Currently both the registration and login pages refresh if there are any errors without providing any notification to the user.
+This project will benefit greatly once flash messaging is incorporated to let users know what they need to change.

 ## Authors